 Australian Financial Security Authority’s Director of Digital Transformation, Amanda Rice, leads the modernisation of service delivery across the government agency.

-Speaking with ADAPT’s Partner, Anthony Saba, Amanda discusses how AFSA delivers customer engagement with their services through apps and platforms whilst ensuring data security.
+Speaking at ADAPT’s Digital Edge Partner, Anthony Saba, Amanda discusses how AFSA delivers customer engagement with their services through apps and platforms whilst ensuring data security.

 Whilst sharing key statistics to drive economic growth, AFSA collaborates with other government agencies to secure customer data.

 Amanda is currently in the business case stage of renovating AFSA’s data architecture to overcome data siloes and increase collaboration across the agency.

 In this interview, she also shares the importance of an open and transparent organisational culture for operational agility.

 Amanda, thank you so much for joining us here at Digital Edge.
 To kick things off, I’d love for you to introduce yourself and tell me a little bit more about your role.

 All right, thank you for having me.
 I’m Amanda Rice.
 I’m the Director of Digital Transformation at the Australian Financial Security Authority, and my role is to lead digital transformation across the agency.

 We’re looking at how we can modernise our services.